 Office and Publicity Manager

-A keen runner with a background in the IT sector.
-Sue has worked for CPRE Staffordshire since May 2015.
-Born in Southport in Lancashire, she now lives in Stafford, where she lives with her husband and teenage daughter.
+With a background in the IT sector, Sue has worked for CPRE Staffordshire since May 2015.
+Born in Southport in Lancashire, she now lives in Stafford with her husband and teenage daughter.
 In her spare time, she is a competitive middle-distance runner and co-owner of a rescue horse.

 Sarah joined CPRE Staffordshire as a part-time office assistant in September 2017, having previously been at home for several years looking after her two children and working part-time as an academic proofreader.
 She has a BSc in ecology from the University of East Anglia, and an MSc from Imperial College London.
 She previously worked as an editorial assistant and reporter for a specialist science policy newspaper, and as the coordinator of an academic research network into air pollution.
-In her spare time she enjoys reading, gardening, open water swimming at Chasewater and taking her reluctant children and enthusiastic dog on walks on Cannock Chase.
+In her spare time she enjoys reading, gardening, open water swimming at Chasewater and exploring the countryside on foot.